arslanaslam007/IThub/README.md

 ## General
 * List of all IT Companies in Pakistan and overseas
-* Numbering with the Company only is for managing data
+* Numbering with the company title is only for managing data
 * In case of any problem/suggestion create issue